ronlawrence/cardano.github.io/_posts/2017-11-15-mssql-docker-container.md

 description: Running MS SQL Server in a Docker Container that will load local sql file and data from csv
 ---

-When developing locally on my machine I like to have a dev database that I can play with (=wipe out) with no impact to anyone, and why not loading my test data in it.
+When developing locally on my machine I like to have a dev database that I can play with (=wipe out) with no impact to anyone, and optionally load test data into it.

 The purpose of this post is to show how we can use Docker to launch a local instance of Ms SQL server that will ingest local SQL script and tables data from csv files.

-By extension it can be used for e2e teting as your database will have an expected state before running your tests, and will run in a container.
+By extension it can be used for e2e testing as your database will have an expected state before running your tests, and will run in a container.

 That's quite handy for API testing!